Stanford Math Tournament (SMT)

 The Stanford Math Tournament (SMT) is an annual student-run math competition for high school students held at Stanford University.
 SMT aims to encourage interest in math by providing students from around the world an opportunity to work on fun and challenging problems and to meet other students interested in math.

-- High school students, 1-8 students per team
+- High school and middle school students, 6-8 students per team

 - Team Portion and Individual Portion